djalbat/easy-layout/README.md

 ## Styles

-There is a small amount of styling by default.
-By far the best way to override this is to use [Easy with Style](https://github.com/djalbat/easy-with-style);
+There is a small amount of default styling.
+All the elements have class names, however, allowing you to override this with CSS.
+A better way, however, is to use [Easy with Style](https://github.com/djalbat/easy-with-style).
+For example:

 ```
 import withStyle from "easy-with-style"; ///